 Hi, I'm Paige.

 There is no “one-size-fits-all” when it comes to therapy, so I tailor my approach depending on the needs of my clients.
-Typically, I combine Acceptance and Commitment Therapy (ACT) within a psychodynamic framework.
-What this means is, while you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which can lead to even deeper transformation.
+Typically, I combine Acceptance and Commitment Therapy (ACT) with a psychodynamic framework.
+What this means is, while you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which leads to deeper transformation.
 I have found that this combination brings the best of both worlds to my clients.

-I am a Licensed Psychotherapist (LMHC) in the State of NY.
+I am a Licensed Psychotherapist (LMHC) in the State of New York.
 I grew up in South Florida, and received my Masters degree in Mental Health Counseling and Certificate of Study in Spirituality and Health from the University of Florida.

 When I moved to New York City, I was a therapist for the Children’s Aid Society and provided in-home counseling to teenagers and their families through their Functional Family Therapy (FFT) program.
 I then worked at Behavioral Associates, where I helped individuals decrease anxiety and improve emotional wellbeing through biofeedback and other cognitive behavioral interventions (CBT).

 One of my favorite parts about being a therapist is I am constantly learning.
 I have taken extensive coursework on Positive Psychology, Expressive Arts Therapy, Mindfulness, Cognitive Behavioral Therapy, Creativity and Spirituality in Healthcare, Jungian Psychology and the Hero’s Journey, and more.

 I currently work with individuals in private practice, and cohost a virtual self-care group every Sunday to help provide free emotional support during the Covid-19 crisis.